ray-pH/nonogram-solver-pascal/README.md

 ## Nonogram Solver

-Simple Simple nonogram/picross solver in pascal, tested working in FPC 3.2.0
+Simple Simple nonogram/picross solver in pascal, tested working in FPC 3.2.0\
+nonogram.pas is the main/"original" source code, while nonogram\_v2.pas and nonogram\_random is a slightly
+modified implementation of it.

 # Input
 To change the input, edit "nonogram.txt".
 The program only consider the first two line.\